Updated 5 June 2017

 May 2014 – January 2016

-Reviews are posted every two days and follow this alternating pattern:
+Reviews were posted every two days and followed this alternating pattern:

 Type #1: The main UK pop compilation series in chronological order i.e. Now That’s What I Call Music, Now Dance, Now spin-offs, Hits, Telstar Greatest Hits Of, Smash Hits, Brit Awards etc.

 Type #2: All other pop and dance compilations (both UK and European).
-If there’s more than one in a series then I will try to review these in order of release date.
+If there’s more than one in a series then I tried to review these in order of release date.

 Each post includes commentary under the following headings: